 Every person entering the Cathedral is asked to take personal responsibility for respecting social distancing and the wellbeing of others as well as themselves: As we gather inside the Cathedral, please help to keep everyone safe, by:

-– Refraining from entering if you have Covid symptoms or live with anyone showing symptoms
+– Refraining from entering if you have Covid, Covid symptoms or live with anyone showing symptoms

-– Remaining physically distanced from anyone not in your household/bubble
+– Maintaining physical distancing from anyone not in your household/bubble

 – Using the hand-sanitisers provided